zeroc-ice/ice-demos/php/README.md

 Refer to the [C++11 demos](../cpp11) for more examples that use Ice services such as IceGrid and IceStorm.

-## Build Instructions for Linux & OS X
+## Build Instructions for Linux and macOS

 ### Prerequisites